queritylib/querity-demo/README.md

 Then open your browser to `http://localhost:8080`, there's a Swagger-UI interface to test the API.

 Now try out the query language by replacing the query string with any valid query (see [Documentation](https://brunomendola.github.io/querity/#query-language-syntax)).

-The in-memory database is pre-populated with a test dataset of 1000 orders.
-The source data can be found in the [orders.json](/src/main/resources/data/orders.json) file.

 Some examples: